-7.9.7.3 Valley (In accordance with BS 5534 and BS 8000-6)
+7.9.7.3 Valley

 The design of pitched valley gutters is just one roof detail where the latest guidance is much improved over previous Codes of Practice.
 The valley is the most vulnerable area of a pitched roof in respect to potential water ingress, as it drains all of the water from adjacent roof slopes.